A Special Investigation from The Post and Courier, Charleston, S.C.

 Do something.
 In the face of hatred, apathy will be interpreted as acceptance — by the perpetrators, the public and, worse, the victims.
 Decent people must take action; if we don’t, hate persists. – Southern Poverty Law Center

 Better election fraud than rape.
 That’s what I always say.
 Not really.
 That’s what I’ve been saying since Friday, when I learned that Cal State University San Marcos (CSUSM) student Matt Weaver was arrested.
-But he was not arrested for repeatedly promoting rape (along with homophobia, misogyny, pedophilia and racism) in the pages of The Koala, the privately-owned, for-profit tabloid he edits and touts as a “humor” publication.* No, Weaver, who was running for president of ASI, the student government, was arrested and charged with three criminal counts associated with the elections:
+But he was not arrested for repeatedly promoting rape (along with homophobia, misogyny, pedophilia and racism) in the pages of The Koala, the privately-owned, for-profit tabloid he edits and touts as a “humor” publication.* That’s not a crime.
+No, Weaver, who was running for president of ASI, the student government, was arrested and charged with three actual criminal counts associated with the elections:

 1. unlawful access to a computer or database,